Sticky-Piston-Studios/Sticky-Web-Platform/README.md

 - When inserting data to the collection via manager check if initial data actually matches collection's model
 - Other config variables should be settable in configuration.json (MONGO_INITDB_ROOT_USERNAME, MONGO_INITDB_ROOT_PASSWORD, BACKEND_PORT, FRONTEND_PORT)
 - ClearDatabase should have an option to specify the path to the volume directory
+- Registering custom looping services
+- Add support for other field types